PabloMartinFluvia/myGame-connect4/docs/dev-resume/code review.md

     - GetDirections in Board?
 - Delete Player + turn hasTokens + in PlayerView game.placeToken(colum) + in Game board.placeToken(turn.getToken()) ?
 Game creates TOKENS and provides it to Board and Turn when init.
 Turn and Board decoupled. -> Maybe PlayerView not needed anymore?
 - tokens and tokensCoordinates are highly coupled: I don't like the idea of the same data structure is shared in differents classes -> Player, instead of store the token, sotres the index/position? ->  Board and Turn recives NUM_PLAYERS + turn returns value (== playerId) + board in/out is value instead of token (idem game) + TokenView to parse value to token's char

+- Utility classes are coupled to Message.

+- countColumns in Game and Board?

 # TODOs in code review
 1. Simplicity: